MouseLand/rastermap/README.md

 Rastermap has only a few dependencies so you may not need to make a special environment for it (e.g. it should work in a `suite2p` or `facemap` environment), but if the pip install above does not work, please follow these instructions:

-1. Open an anaconda prompt / command prompt with `conda` for **python 3** in the path.
+1. Open an anaconda prompt / command prompt which has `conda` for **python 3** in the path
-2. Create a new environment with `conda create --name rastermap python=3.8`.
-Python 3.9 and 3.10 will likely work fine as well.
+3. Create a new environment with `conda create --name rastermap python=3.9`.
+We recommend python 3.9, but python 3.8, 3.9 and 3.11 will also work.
 4. To activate this new environment, run `conda activate rastermap`
-5. To install the minimal version of rastermap, run `pip install rastermap`.
+5. (option 1) To install rastermap with the GUI, run `python -m pip install rastermap[gui]`.
+If you're on a zsh server, you may need to use ' ': `python -m pip install 'rastermap[gui]'`.
-6. To install rastermap and the GUI, run `pip install rastermap[gui]`.
-If you're on a zsh server, you may need to use ' ' around the rastermap[gui] call: `pip install 'rastermap[gui]'`.
+6. (option 2) To install rastermap without the GUI, run `python -m pip install rastermap`.
 To upgrade rastermap (package [here](https://pypi.org/project/rastermap/)), run the following in the environment:

 ~~~sh